mazhongchao/news-crawler/README.md

         }],
     ],
 ];

 return $rule;
 ```

 ## config/config.php demo
+`config/config.php` is used to configure the items required by the collection(crawler) program.
 ```php
 $config = [
     'redis' => ['host' => '127.0.0.1', 'port' => 6379],